-From Kayla on July 30th, 2010 in Tools and Tips
+From Margaret Everton on July 30, 2010 in Tools and Tips

 Hold on there, you overzealous home remodeler, you.
 Before you add that fancy whirlpool bath or home theater, you may want to consider what type of return you’ll get for such an investment.
 My guess?
 Not much.
 Steer clear of these most overrated home projects and you’ll be just fine.

 Who doesn’t want a luxurious bathroom retreat?
 We know you deserve it.
 But trends show that whirlpool baths above the thousand-dollar range are now being remodeled into walk-in showers all over the country.
 Homeowners are finding that they’re too expensive to fill and maintain in the long run.
 Sadly, people are just more interested in a quick shower than a long soak in the tub.
 It doesn’t mean your bathroom can’t be your sanctuary, but we recommend keeping the bathtub somewhat practical.

 #2 – Obnoxiously Ornate Kitchens

 Perhaps an expensive Tuscan villa-style kitchen seemed like a perfectly reasonable idea before the economy went south, but now these over-the-top remodels simply cost more than they’re worth.
 Last year, higher-end kitchen updates came with an average price tag of $111,794.
 And the return? $70,641, or only 63%.